Shadowfiend/liftweb-vim/README.md

 GroupModel.scala, subpackage/Group.scala, subpackage/GroupModel.scala, and so
 on.

+The same semantics are applied to Ljavascript, Lcss, or Lsass.
+These are assumed to be in src/main/webapp in javascripts, stylesheets, and sass-hidden directories, respectively.

 Possibly forthcoming will be a broad recursive search for any appropriately-named file if you pass an argument to Lclass, Lspec, or Ltest.